October 10, 2017 Mark Szelenyi

-We all know that webinars are one of the most indispensable weapons in a marketer’s armory.
+We all know webinars are one of the most indispensable weapons in a marketer’s armory.
 But what is a webinar and how does a webinar work?
 There’s a lot going on behind the scenes of even the most basic webinar software.
-And when it comes to a world-class platform like ON24, we rely on some of the best talent in the biz to make the experience of setting up and delivering a webinar seamless for you, the marketer.
+And, when it comes to a world-class platform like the ON24 Platform, we rely on some of the best talent in the biz to make the experience of setting up and delivering a webinar seamless for you.

 Let’s start with a simple definition:

 A webinar is an engaging online event where a speaker, or small group of speakers, deliver a presentation to a large audience who participate by submitting questions, responding to polls and using other available interactive tools.